Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Introduction

 \subsection{The main result}

-Our main theorem can be summarized as follows.
+The precise statement is given in Subsection \ref{subsecmainthe}.
+It can be summarized as follows.

 \begin{theorem} (Main theorem, rough version) \\ Consider smooth and asymptotically flat initial data $(\Sigma_0, \mathring g, \mathring k, \mathring f)$, where $\Sigma_0 \approx \mathbb R^3$, to the massless Einstein-Vlasov system which are sufficiently close to the ones of Minkowski spacetime $(\R^3, \delta, 0,0)$.
-Then, the unique maximal Cauchy development $(\mathcal{M},g,f)$ arising from such data is geodesically complete and asymptotically approaches Minkowski spacetime. \end{theorem} For a more precise statement, we refer to Subsection \ref{subsecmainthe}.
+Then, the unique maximal Cauchy development $(\mathcal{M},g,f)$ arising from such data is geodesically complete and asymptotically approaches Minkowski spacetime. \end{theorem}

 In the massive case, metric perturbations and particles travel at different speeds, in particular in a uniform sense when velocities are bounded away strictly from the speed of light.
 In contrast, for the massless system this decoupling does not occur, which creates substantial new difficulties\footnote{Note that, in return, the massive case also contains independent difficulties, in particular, the components of the energy-momentum tensor do not decay arbitrarily fast in the interior region, contrary to the massless case. } in comparison with the massive system.
-We resolve these problems by a number of new techniques in the realm of the vector-field-method for relativistic transport equations \cite{FJS} discussed in the following. \marginpar{new ?}
+We resolve these problems by a number of new techniques in the realm of the vector field method for relativistic transport equations \cite{FJS} discussed in the following section.